Astatotilapia burtoni: Reversible male social roles

 The males of the Astatotilapia burtoni come in two phenotypes that are reversible.
-The males can readily switch between being territorial and non-territorial based on the social environment they are in: dominant, territorial males possess bright coloration, aggressive behavior while defending territory, and an active role in sexually reproducing with the females; subordinate and non-territorial males possess coloration similar that of the females, lack initiative to pursue female counterparts, and are reproductively suppressed due to regressed gonads.
+The males can readily switch between being territorial and non-territorial based on the social environment they are in: dominant, territorial males possess bright coloration, aggressive behavior while defending territory, and an active role in sexually reproducing with the females; subordinate and non-territorial males possess coloration similar to that of the females, lack initiative to pursue female counterparts, and are reproductively suppressed due to regressed gonads.
 The transitions between different social roles cause several changes in the brain and reproductive system, such that the social transformation affects them both behaviorally and physically.

 To expand on reversibility, if a territorial male is placed with an individual that is significantly larger in size, it will then rapidly socially transform into the non-territorial type.
 This change can be detected by the behavior and alternate coloration that follows.
 The change in reproductive competence, however, occurs about three weeks after the formerly territorial male loses its territory to the larger fish.
 In regards to the other social transition, when a non-territorial male becomes the territorial type, it will almost immediately exhibit aggressive behavior and an eyebar, while the physiological changes will follow in about one week.